 When complete this second stage of the project will:

 - Remove the Main Mill from the Heritage at Risk Register

-- Create interpretation and learning space on the ground floor, along with a café, to be managed by the Friends of the Flaxmill Maltings
+- Create interpretation and learning space on the ground floor, to be managed by the Friends of the Flaxmill Maltings

 - Create four floors of space available for commercial use

-- Create circulation space within the Kiln for the commercial tenants and provide access for tour visitors to the restored Jubilee Tower
+- Create circulation space within the Kiln for commercial tenants

 - Provide a landscaped car park with improved accessibility across the site